mastinux/bgp-man-in-the-middle/README.md

 |AS40	|AS100|
 |AS100	|AS10, AS20, AS200|

-Vediamo che gli AS30 e AS40 suppongono che la rete 10.200.0.0/24 sia ospitata dall'AS100.
-Quindi il traffico in partenza da AS30 e AS40 destinato alla rete 10.200.0.0/24 viene inoltrato all'AS100, che lo gestirà usando la rotta statica precedentemente impostata inoltrando il traffico verso l'AS10.
+Gli AS30 e AS40 suppongono che la rete 10.200.0.0/24 sia ospitata dall'AS100.
+Quindi il traffico in partenza da AS30 e AS40 destinato alla rete 10.200.0.0/24 viene inoltrato all'AS100, che lo gestirà usando la rotta statica e la regola di NAT inoltrandolo verso l'AS10.

 ## Esecuzione dell'attacco

-Per provare la simulazione, seguiamo i seguenti passi.

 **.
 Avviamo l'ambiente di simulazione.**